percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `10.0.0.0/8` |

-The range of client IP addresses from which the load balancer should be reachable (if not set, there is no limitations)
+The range of client IP addresses from which the load balancer should be reachable (if not set, there is no limitations).

 ### `replsets.expose.serviceAnnotations`